 Coupled With a Genasun GV-10 MPPT Controller

-For a charge controller I coupled the Solbian CP-125 with the simple but very effective Genasun GV-10 MPPT controller.
+For a charge controller on this install (before Victron Controller even launched) I coupled the Solbian CP-125 with the simple but very effective Genasun GV-10 MPPT controller.
 The Genasun controllers are great little controllers, and extremely fast tracking, if the factory preset voltage profiles work for your bank.
-If they don’t you can custom order them for an up-charge.
+If the Gensun voltages don’t match your battery, buy a Victron!

-On boats, where movement and shading will be an issue, you want a fast tracking MPPT controller to maximize your PV output.
-Sadly the speed an MPPT tracks at is far too often left out of the conversation.
+On boats, where movement and shading will be an issue, you want a fast tracking MPPT controller in order to maximize your PV output.
+Sadly the speed an MPPT tracks at, is far too often left out of the conversation.
 While land based MPPT controllers can get away with slower tracking on a boat we can’t.
 Almost all the cheap Chinese MPPT’s track at snail speeds compared to the brands listed below.
-Today, in this price range of controller, I am very often installing the small Victron controllers because they’re programmable right out of the box and with no custom programming up-charge to do so..
+Today, in this price range of controller,we are installing the small Victron controllers because they’re programmable right out of the box and with no custom programming up-charge to do so..

-Regardless of what you choose for an MPPT controller always choose a fast tracking model for use on boats.
+Regardless of what you choose for an MPPT controller always choose a fast-tracking MPPT controller.
 Brands utilizing fast tracking algorithms:

 Here’s a photo of the panel installed onto the bimini.
 The bimini will also get a Velcro lapel to cover the panel feed wire.
 We wanted to get the panel installed and the wire run before laying out the wires lapel.